cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 - [Using fakes](#using-fakes)
 - [End-to-end testing](#endtoend-testing)

-Here is a list of the articles in this series:
+Here is a full list of the articles in this series:

 - [Chapter 1: Setup](../hypermodern-python-01-setup)
 - [Chapter 2: Testing](../hypermodern-python-02-testing) (this article)